Skip to content Skip to footer navigation

 Need to know

-• We found the price of top-level Gold hospital cover has increased by about 31.5% in the past three years
+• We found the price of top-level Gold hospital cover has increased by about 45% in the past four years

 • A sneaky tactic employed by health insurers is quietly closing cheaper Gold policies and releasing much more expensive policies for new customers

-And now CHOICE analysis of three years of hospital insurance pricing data shows that health insurers – including the five biggest health funds – are jacking up the price of premium cover at a much higher rate than the advertised averages.
+The federal government has picked up on a CHOICE analysis of hospital insurance pricing data that shows health insurers are pushing up the price of top-level cover at a much higher rate than the advertised averages.

 The big five health funds – Medibank, Bupa, HCF, HBF and NIB – have implemented substantial price rises.

-Our analysis, which compared policies available to new customers three years ago with those available now, found the cost of their Gold hospital policies has skyrocketed with increases even higher than the Australian average of 31.5%.
+Our analysis, which compared policies available to new customers four years ago with those available now, found the cost of their Gold hospital policies has skyrocketed, most with increases even higher than the Australian average of 45%.

-Looking at policies in NSW with a $750 excess, Medibank's 2024 Gold hospital policy cost 43% more than the policy they offered in 2021.
-NIB's Qantas Gold policy is 36% more expensive, and Bupa and HCF's offerings are about 35% higher than those available in 2021.
+Looking at policies in NSW with a $750 excess, Medibank's January 2025 Gold hospital policy cost 53% more than the policy they offered in 2021.
+NIB's Qantas Gold policy is 48% more expensive, and HCF's offerings are about 47% higher than those available in 2021.
+Only Bupa's increase comes in slightly less than average at 43%.

-In WA, HBF's current Gold policy is 47% more expensive than the Gold policy it was selling three years ago.
+In WA, HBF's current Gold policy is 60 to 69% more expensive than the Gold policy it was selling four years ago.

 Sneaky tactic 1: Close cheaper policies; replace with more expensive ones